I Am Watching Grandpa

 1. Find the lines in the passage that express the following thoughts.

 a.
 Grandpa was a man of habit.

-I shared a room and, as was customary, he said his prayers before bed, and made
+Grandpa and I shared a room and, as was customary, he said his prayers before bed, and made me join in.

 2. Answer the following questions.